-And four years ago, Class of ’92 stalwarts Mark Williams and John Higgins combined in one of the greatest finals of them all, with the Welshman edging the Scot in an 18-16 thriller.
+And five years ago, Class of ’92 stalwarts Mark Williams and John Higgins combined in one of the greatest finals of them all, with the Welshman edging the Scot in an 18-16 thriller.

 Of course, there have been many, many more magical memories – it is a list that could go on and on.

-Yet, with the current ten-year contract to stage the World Championship at the Crucible Theatre until 2027 creeping nearer to its climax, question marks have been raised over the future destination of the sport’s blue-riband showpiece.
+Yet, with the current ten-year contract to stage the World Championship at the Crucible Theatre until 2027 creeping nearer to its climax, questions are continuously being raised over the future destination of the sport’s blue-riband showpiece.

-While there are still a large number of players and fans in support of keeping it at the Crucible, there does seem to be a growing section who are in favour of a change.
+While there are still a large number of players and fans in support of keeping it at the Crucible, there is a growing section who are in favour of change.

-For his entire tenure as the World Snooker Tour chairman, Barry Hearn was always adamant that the World Championship was definitely going to stay at the Crucible.
+For his entire tenure as the World Snooker Tour chairman, Hearn was always adamant that the sport’s flagship tournament was definitely going to stay at the Crucible.

-But for the first time, that I can remember anyway, there was a sliver of a hint from Hearn that the partnership in a long-term sense isn’t unbreakable.
+But since relinquishing his primary roles at WST to Steve Dawson and at Matchroom Sport to his son Eddie, there has been more than a sliver of a hint from Hearn that the partnership in a long-term sense isn’t unbreakable.

 Ever the strategic businessman, Hearn knows that comments like these will put pressure on both the Crucible and Sheffield to come up with a plan, and the clock is ticking.

-The fact is that snooker is losing out financially while staging its flagship event at a venue that is, undeniably, too small.
+The fact is that snooker is losing out financially while staging its main event at a venue that is undeniably too small.

-The Crucible can accommodate just shy of 1,000 people, but a tournament as big as the World Championship could attract significantly more.
+The Crucible can accommodate just shy of 1,000 people, but a tournament as big as the World Championship could, and arguably should, attract significantly more.

-Robertson has suggested there could be a second Crucible, much in the same manner as how there is a Centre Court and a No.1 Court at Wimbledon.
+Robertson suggested last year that there could be a second Crucible, much in the same manner as how there is a Centre Court and a No.1 Court at Wimbledon.

-Leaving the Crucible but staying in Sheffield is another choice, with an interesting proposal on a purpose-built snooker venue from several years ago resurfacing in recent days.
+Leaving the Crucible but staying in Sheffield is another choice, with an interesting idea on a purpose-built snooker venue already having been proposed.

-The third, and arguably most likely option if the World Snooker Championship does in fact leave the Crucible, is a move to the Alexandra Palace in London.
+A third option, if the World Snooker Championship does in fact leave the Crucible and Sheffield but stays in the UK, is a move to the Alexandra Palace in London.